pgillich/kind-on-dev/README.md

 On Windows, do below steps:

 1. Install official Vagrant and needed plugins (mutate and hostmanager), if not installed yet.
-1. Install kubeclt, if not installed yet.
+1. Install kubectl, if not installed yet.
-1. Install a Cygwin distribution, which has `make` or it can be installed (for example: MobaXterm)
+1. Install a Cygwin distribution, which has `make` or it can be installed (for example on MobaXterm: `apt-get install make`)
 1. run `make vagrant-install`

 ## Configuration